Black Rabbit

 Black Rabbit is an American crime thriller television miniseries created by Zach Baylin and Kate Susman for Netflix starring Jude Law and Jason Bateman.
 It was released on Netflix on September 18, 2025.

 Premise

-When the owner of a New York City hotspot allows his chaotic brother back in his life, he opens the door to escalating dangers that threaten to bring down everything he's built.
+When the owner of a New York City hotspot allows his chaotic brother back into his life, he opens the door to escalating dangers that threaten to bring down everything he's built.

 The events are partially based on the controversies surrounding NYC restaurant The Spotted Pig.